mars-sim/mars-sim.github.io/content/docs/guide/concepts/authority.md

 ---
 title: Reporting Authority
-description: Provide the Governance control over Settlements
+description: Provide the governance over settlements
 ---
 ## Overview

-The Repority Authority (or Authority) is the governing body that controls one or more Settlements as well as the People & Vehicles contained within.
+The Reporting Authority (or Authority) is the governing body that sponsors the establishment of settlements and provides settlers with equipment, robots, vehicles, and resources.
-Each one can define a set of Settlement and Vehicle names to be used as well as a gender ratio of settlers.
-There is also a list of Countries that contribute Settlers; each Nation has a set of person name generating native names for Settlers.

-An Authority defines the objective/agenda of that Authority with their space missions.

-There are a number of preconfigured Reporting Authories provided, [Authories]({{% relref "/docs/definitions/authority" %}})
+This relationship or sponsorship influences the choice of name for settlements, vehicles and even people.
+It also dictates the gender ratio of  settlers of a settlement.

+An Authority is usually tied to a specific country of origin (but with some exceptions).

+Each Authority also has a default agenda as follows :

 ## Agenda
-An agenda provides an objective for the Authority doing space exploration.
-For the simulation the agenda influence the types of Missions started by a Settlement.
+Each Authority has an overarching agenda that comprises a mission objective, reports and findings, data right, and capability demonstrations for an Authority.
+They influence the types of Missions, the types of scientific studies and manufacturing processes to be carried out by a settlement.

-* Objective - Description of the high level objective.
+* Mission Objective - Description of the high level goal.
-* Findings - Evidence or information that can help achieve the objective.
+* Reports and Findings - Evidence or information that can help achieve the objective.
+* Data Right - The type of data to be gather.
-* Targets/Capabilities - These are a list of targets that will provide the evidence required.
-The individual target influence the type of Missions created.
+* Capability Demonstrations - A list of action targets to be pursued.
+They influence the type of Missions to be created.

+See a number of preconfigured [Reporting Authorities]({{% relref "/docs/definitions/authority" %}}) in mars-sim.